What Is a Variable Interest Rate & How Does It Work?

 Loan features

-• Fixed: may be more limited in features
+Fixed: features may vary and may be more limited in some products

 Budget certainty

-If you’re comparing both, you may also want to read:
+If you’re comparing both types of rates, you may also want to read:

 Tips for managing a variable interest rate loan